All About Eve: Later recognition and rankings

 When AFI named Bette Davis #2 on its list of the greatest female American screen legends, All About Eve was the film selected to highlight Davis' legendary career.
-The Writers Guild of America has ranked the film's screenplay as the fifth greatest ever written.
+In 2006, the Writers Guild of America has ranked the film's screenplay as the fifth greatest ever written.

-Sarah Siddons Award

-The film opens with the image of a fictitious award trophy, described by DeWitt as the "highest honor our theater knows: the Sarah Siddons Award for Distinguished Achievement."
-The statuette is modeled after the famous painting of Siddons costumed as the tragic Muse by Joshua Reynolds, a copy of which hangs in the entrance of Margo's apartment and often visible during the party scene.
-In 1952, a small group of distinguished Chicago theater-goers began to give an award with that name, which was sculpted to look like the one used in the film.
-It has been given annually, with past honorees including Bette Davis and Celeste Holm.

 Home media

 All About Eve was released on VHS in 1979, LaserDisc in 1996 and DVD in 1999.
 A restored Fox Studio Classics edition was released on DVD in 2003 and on Blu-ray on February 1, 2011, with an up-mixed 5.1 DTS-HD Master Audio track.
-It was reissued on Blu-ray by The Criterion Collection on November 25, 2019, which uses film's original mono audio.
+It was reissued on Blu-ray by The Criterion Collection on November 25, 2019, which uses the film's original mono audio.